Minecraft beta gives your blocky worlds more realistic lighting

 To participate, Minecraft owners will need to download the Xbox Insider Hub for Windows.
 The beta will be accessible on Thursday via the app.

 There is no set end date for the Minecraft with RTX beta.
-Microsoft did say, however, the full version of the game with ray tracing will release sometime this calendar year.
+Microsoft did say, however, the full version of the game with ray tracing will debut sometime this calendar year.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.